lilab-bcb/cumulus/docs/demultiplexing.rst

 	  - Description
 	  - Example
 	  - Default
+	* - freeemuxlet_num_samples
+	  - Number of samples when using freemuxlet.
+	  - 4
+	  - 4
-	* - demuxlet_version
+	* - popscle_version
-	  - demuxlet version to use.
-Currently only support "0.1b".
+	  - popscle version to use.
+Currently supports "0.1b".
 	  - "0.1b"
 	  - "0.1b"
 	* - demuxlet_memory
-	  - demuxlet parameter.
-Memory size (integer) in GB needed for demuxlet per pair.
+	  - Memory size (integer) in GB needed per pair.
 	  - 10
 	  - 10
+	* - freemuxlet_memory
+	  - Memory size (integer) in GB needed per pair.
+	  - 30
+	  - 30
-	* - demuxlet_disk_space
+	* - popscle_disk_space
-	  - | demuxlet parameter.
-Disk space size (integer) in GB needed for demuxlet per pair.
+	  - | Disk space size (integer) in GB needed for demuxlet/freemuxlet per pair.
-	    | Notice that the overall disk space for demuxlet is this disk space plus the size of provided reference genotypes file in the sample sheet.
+	    | Notice that the overall disk space for demuxlet/freemuxlet is this disk space plus the size of provided reference genotypes file in the sample sheet.
 	  - 2
 	  - 2